linayang76/linayang76/README.md

 <!--
 **linayang76/linayang76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Hi!
 My name is Lina Yang and I am a rising grade 12 student at Fraser Heights Secondary School.

 - 🔭 I’m currently working on my personal website!
 - 🌱 I’m currently learning python.